aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 This specification applies to  Xilinx Virtex Ultrascale Plus platform available on EC2 F1, each update of the Shell is tagged with a revision number.
 Note while AWS tries to keep the revision constant, sometimes it is necessary to update the revision due to discovered issues or added functionality.
 The HDK release includes the latest Shell version under `/hdk/common/shell_latest`

-New shell versions will require updated CL implementation and regenerating the AFI.
+Starting from 1.4, The shell is reconfigurable, allowing, in most cases, developers to select which shell version to create the AFI with.
+Going forward, new shell versions will NOT require updated CL implementation and regenerating the AFI (still a requirement with 1.4 shell.)

 <a name="conventions"></a>